locana-co/PGRestAPI/docs/Windows_Install.md

     npm install

 **This may fail due to a compilation error in the node_canvas module.
 If this is the case, clone or copy the nodetiles-core module to a separate folder.
-Then follow the instructions below for "Installing Cairo" and "Installing nodetiles-core", then return to this step adn run "npm install"
+Then follow the instructions below for "Installing Cairo" and "Installing nodetiles-core", then return to this step and run "npm install"

 ###Create PostGreSQL Read Only User
 To grant read-only permissions for a user (assuming your user is already created):